boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 : Represents the connectivity between two PEs.
 The realization of this segment is controlled by an NSC ({{Section 6.3 of !RFC9543}}).

 Attachment Circuit:
-: Represents the connectivity between CEs and PEs.
-The orchestration of this segment relies partially upon an NSC for the configuration of the AC on the PE customer-facing interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.
-More precisely, a PE and a CE connected via an AC need to be provisioned with consistent data plane and control plane information (e.g., VLAN- IDs, IP addresses/subnets, or BGP  Autonomous System (AS) Number).
+: The orchestration of this segment relies partially upon an NSC for the configuration of the AC on the PE customer-facing interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.
+: PEs and CEs that are connected via an AC need to be provisioned with consistent data plane and control plane information (VLAN- IDs, IP addresses/subnets, BGP  Autonomous System (AS) Number, etc.).
 Hence, the realization of this interconnection is technology-specific and requires coordination between the Customer Site Orchestration and an NSC.
 Automating the provisioning and management of the AC is thus key to automate the overall service provisioning.
 Aligned with {{?RFC8969}}, this document assumes that this coordination is based upon standard YANG data models and APIs.
 : The provisioning of a Network Slice may rely on new or existing ACs.
 : {{figure-4}} is a basic example of a Layer 3 CE-PE link realization